ercanersoy/FDTUI/README.md

 # Thanks

-* Thanks to Atnode for French translation.
+* Thanks to Atnode for French translations.
-* Thanks to Berki Yenigün for French translation.
+* Thanks to Berki Yenigün for French translations.
 * Thanks to Eric Auer for Kitten library.
+* Thanks to FLTK Project for FDOSTUI Library.
+* Thanks to Jerome Shidel for FDOSTUI Library.
 * Thanks to Jim Hall for Kitten library.
 * Thanks to Mark Olesen for some code changes and FDOSTUI library.
+* Thanks to Parodper for Spanish translations.
 * Thanks to Tom Ehlert for Kitten library.
+* Thanks to Wilhelm Spiegl for German translations.

 # Compile